Learn how to write better and faster even if you’re not confident about your writing skills with these five simple tips.

 I write tweets almost every day, and I post on other social platforms twice or thrice a week.
 I write one blog or article once every two weeks or a month on The Tina Edit.

-You might be thinking – “What?”
-But replace your best friend with your mom, dad, God, dog, pet animal, or plant.
+If that doesn’t inspire you, replace your best friend with your mom, dad, God, dog, pet animal, or plant.
 Whoever you think will never judge you for being flawed.

 You could choose to write in your notebook too.
 But, I would urge you to share your writing publicly to overcome the fear of being a perfect writer at the start.